Botanical Name: Alpinia purpurata

 Height: Typically 6 ft (1.8 m) or taller; dwarf varieties reach about 3 ft (90 cm)

 Light: Ginger flowers thrive in bright locations with some direct sun.
+Red ginger makes a stunning floor plant in front of a sunny window.
 Turn the pot each week to give each side equal light exposure.

 Water: Water generously throughout the growing season, keeping the soil evenly moist.
 Water sparingly after flowering is finished.
 Yellow leaves are usually a sign of overwatering.